HVAC Ratings: AFUE, SEER, and HSPF Explained

 Heating Seasonal Performance Factor (HSPF)

 HSPF measures how efficiently a heat pump provides heating over a season.
 It’s calculated by dividing a heat pump’s total seasonal heating output by the amount of energy it uses.
-The minimum HSPF requirement in the country is 7.7, but it’s recommended that you choose a model with a rating of 8.0 to 9.5.
+The minimum HSPF requirement in the country is 7.7.
+It’s recommended that you choose a model with a rating of 8.0 to 9.5.

 If you want to install a high-efficiency HVAC system, feel free to contact our knowledgeable and helpful team at Byrd Heating and Air Conditioning.
 Call us today at 912-373-8447.